 Showcasing female composers, songwriters and iconic characters throughout history.
-Music by Hildegard von Bingen, Camilla de Rossi, Lili and Nadia Boulanger, Joni Mitchell and Nina Simone.
-Exploring female trailblazers from Boudicca and Cleopatra to Calamity Jane!
+Music by Hildegard von Bingen, Camilla de Rossi, Lili and Nadia Boulanger, Joni Mitchell, Nina Simone and Kathryn Tickell.
+Exploring historical female trailblazers from Boudicca and Cleopatra to Calamity Jane!

 "Bones Apart enjoys a stellar reputation for producing chamber music of the very highest standard.
 A real coup, then, for the Royal Conservatoire of Scotland to showcase the ensemble in its prestigious Fridays at One slot."

 "... the music was brought to the stage by a chamber group at the peak of its powers in a performance of elegance, subtlety and considerable variety in tonal colour."

 Colourful and enchanting tales including King Arthur, Robin Hood, Peer Gynt and Sweeney Todd.
 Music by Purcell, Grieg, Tchaikovsky, Malcolm Arnold, Eric Ewazen, Dan Jenkins and much more.

 "You can be moved to tears by string quartets, uplifted by singers, astounded by pianists but you can only be seduced by trombones.
 Monteverdi, Purcell, Tchaikovsky, Ravel, Massenet and Humperdinck played by trombones was like seeing composers in new clothes.
 Their extraordinary technical ability and expressive harmonies, innate musicality and wonderful sounds successfully seduced a Leicester Lunchtime Concert audience."